HeikoKramer/linux/linux_notes.md

 # *dev/null is the nirvana of the shell.
 It is also called "bit bucket" or "black hole".
 # https://en.wikipedia.org/wiki/Null_device

+##### APT #####
+sudo apt update
+# refreshes the index of what packages are available at which version

+sudo apt install tmux -y
+# will install tmux and automatically answer **yes** to questions like additional disk space due to the **-y** option

+sudo apt install tmux htop git
+# will install three application at once

+sudo apt remove zathura -y
+# will remove the app zathura without further questions

+sudo apt search vim
+# will show all available vim packages like vim-nox, neovim, etc.

+sudo apt upgrade
+# updates all packages with updates available
+# make sure index is up-to-date (sudo apt update) before you upgrade

+sudo apt dist-upgrade
+# performs upgrades for apps which require the previous removal or installation of a package

+sudo vim /etc/apt/sources.list
+# will open the sources file for apt

 ##### CAT #####
 cat notes.txt
 # This would display the content of "notes.txt" in the terminal.